 - 8.9 There are a number of sources of funding available to fund the capital expenditure.
-The following outlines those which are available to the Council: - a) External Contributions or Grants e.g. from third party organisations. - b) Reserves Available capital and revenue reserves can be used to fund capital expenditure, - c) Capital Receipts Capital receipts are generated from asset disposals and can only be used to fund capital expenditure or repay debt.
-The latter is not applicable at the moment, as the Council is currently debt free. - d) Borrowing Under the Prudential Framework, the Council is able to fund expenditure from borrowing provided that they can demonstrate affordability and need.
+The following outlines those which are available to the Council: - a) External Contributions or Grants e.g. from third party organisations. - b) Reserves Available capital and revenue reserves can be used to fund capital expenditure, - c) Capital Receipts Capital receipts are generated from asset disposals and can only be used to fund capital expenditure or repay debt. - d) Borrowing Under the Prudential Framework, the Council is able to fund expenditure from borrowing provided that they can demonstrate affordability and need.
 Borrowing (internal or external) to finance capital spend will attract charges to the revenue account in the form of interest and Minimum Revenue Provision (MRP) charges.